Does Archer Aviation (ACHR) Pay a Dividend? (2026)

 Does Archer Aviation (ACHR) pay a dividend?

-Archer Aviation (ACHR) currently returns little or nothing as a dividend.
+No. There is no dividend on ACHR in our data and the yield is 0%.
 For a development-stage company like Archer, the cash balance and the rate it is spent matter far more than earnings, because there are no meaningful earnings yet.
 The roughly ~$1.78B of liquidity against a quarterly cash burn near ~$149M is the runway clock that determines how long Archer can pursue certification before needing more capital.
 Conventional multiples like price-to-earnings do not apply; the relevant questions are milestone progress, dilution, and time to revenue.

 The bottom line on the ACHR dividend